Hope Sandoval & the Warm Inventions

-Hope Sandoval & The Warm Inventions are an independent alternative/dream pop band composed of Hope Sandoval from the band Mazzy Star and Colm Ó Cíosóig of My Bloody Valentine.
-Their first studio album, Bavarian Fruit Bread, was released on October 23, 2001.
+Hope Sandoval & The Warm Inventions are an American-Irish dream pop band comprising Hope Sandoval of Mazzy Star and Colm Ó Cíosóig of My Bloody Valentine.
+Their first studio album, Bavarian Fruit Bread, was released on 23 October 2001.
 Alan Browne, from Irish band Dirt Blue Gene, played bass and co-wrote several songs on the album.
-Through the Devil Softly was released on September 29, 2009, and was recorded with Dirt Blue Gene.
-Their third album, Until the Hunter, was released on November 4, 2016.
+Through the Devil Softly was released on 29 September 2009, and was recorded with Dirt Blue Gene.
+Their third album, Until the Hunter, was released on 4 November 2016.
 Its first single, "Isn't It True", was released on 7" vinyl as part of Record Store Day 2016.
-A second single, "Let Me Get There" featuring Kurt Vile, was released on September 23.
+A second single, "Let Me Get There" featuring Kurt Vile, was released on 23 September.

 In a 2016 interview with Consequence of Sound, Ó Cíosóig explained how the musical composition differed from his and Hope's other bands, "It's not that our other bands have restrictions, but there's a certain sound in those bands.
 Hope and I have a sound, but it's always changing and morphing into different things while still carrying a similar thread."